-If you end service in a PARF-covered position and then return to a PARF-covered position, you must work at least one full quarter upon re-employment to have the re-employment factor into your benefit calculation.
+If you end service in a PARF-covered position and then return to a PARF-covered position, you must work at least one full month upon re-employment to have the re-employment factor into your benefit calculation.

 If you choose to take early retirement, your pension benefits will remain at a reduced level even after you reach age 65.

 If you are between the ages of 62 and 65, you may receive a reduced annual retirement benefit.
 The benefit will equal the amount payable to you if you were age 65.
 The benefit is reduced by 0.25 percent for each month that your age at retirement precedes your 65th birthday.